W-David-Porter/acim/src/text/5-healing-and-wholeness/vii-the-decision-for-god/index.md

 ²You have not been asked to work out the plan of salvation yourself because, as I told you before, the remedy could not be of your making.
 ³God Himself gave you the perfect Correction for everything you made that is not in accord with His holy Will.
 ⁴I am making His plan perfectly explicit to you, and will also tell you of your part in it, and how urgent it is to fulfill it.
-⁵God weeps at the ‘sacrifice’ of His children who believe they are lost to Him.
+⁵God weeps at the “sacrifice’ of His children who believe they are lost to Him.

 ::: details Expanded
 But the time is now.
 ²You have not been asked to work out the plan of salvation yourself because, as I told you before, the remedy could not be of your making.
 ³God Himself [God’s-Self] gave you the perfect Correction for everything you made that is not in accord with His [God’s] holy Will.
 ⁴I am making His [God’s] plan perfectly explicit to you, and will also tell you of your part in it [God’s-plan], and how urgent it is to fulfill it [God’s-plan].
-⁵God weeps at the ‘sacrifice’ of His [God’s] children who believe they [God’s-children] are lost to Him [God].
+⁵God weeps at the “sacrifice’ of His [God’s] children who believe they [God’s-children] are lost to Him [God].
 :::

 ::: details Substituted